PsyGlo/holbertonschool-zero_day/README.md

 Update the file bash/best by replacing echo "Best" with echo "This School is so cool!"
 Delete the directory js
-Commit your changes (message: “Hot fix”) and push to the origin Ouf, hot fix is done!
+Commit your changes (message: “Hot fix”) and push to the origin Ouf, hot fix is done!!